Prompt cusps in hierarchical dark matter halos: Implications for annihilation boost: Semi-analytical treatment of halo substructure and prompt cusps

 \subsection{Tidal stripping of hierarchical substructure and cusp survival}

-In SASHIMI, the bound remnant of a subhalo after tidal evolution inside its host is described by a truncated NFW profile, such that the density drops rapidly outside the truncation radius $r_t$.
-In this approximation, substructure initially residing at radii $r>r_t$ is interpreted as being stripped from the parent subhalo and incorporated into the host halo as debris.
+In SASHIMI, the bound remnant of a subhalo after tidal evolution inside its host is described by a truncated NFW profile, with the density set to zero at radii greater than the truncation radius $r_t$.
+In this approximation, substructure residing at radii $R>r_t$ is interpreted as being stripped from the parent subhalo and incorporated into the host halo as debris.
+A limitation of the present treatment is that SASHIMI describes subhalos statistically in terms of ensemble-averaged quantities, and does not follow the individual orbits of subhalos within their hosts.
+As a result, orbital effects such as enhanced stripping near pericenter are not modelled explicitly.

-When hierarchical substructure is included (i.e., $\mathrm{sub}^n$-subhalos), the same stripping criterion can be applied recursively.
-We assume that $\mathrm{sub}^n$-subhalos are spatially distributed within their immediate host, the $\mathrm{sub}^{n-1}$-subhalo, according to a cored number-density profile,
+When hierarchical substructures are included (i.e., $\mathrm{sub}^n$-subhalos), the same stripping criterion can be applied recursively.
+We assume that $\mathrm{sub}^n$-subhalos are spatially distributed within their immediate host, the $\mathrm{sub}^{n-1}$-subhalo, according to a cored number-density profile (e.g., \cite{Gao:2011rf, Ando:2013ff}),

 where $r_s^{(n-1)}$ is the scale radius of the $\mathrm{sub}^{n-1}$-subhalo.
-With this prescription, for each $(n\!-\!1)$-level subhalo, only the $n$-level subhalos located within its truncation radius $r_t^{(n-1)}$ are retained as bound members of that branch, while those initially at $r>r_t$ are classified as stripped.
+Here we denote by $R$ the distance of an $n$th-level subhalo from the center of its $(n-1)$th-level parent subhalo, reserving $r$ for the internal radial coordinate used in the density profile of an individual dark matter structure.
+With this prescription, for each $(n\!-\!1)$-level subhalo, only the $n$-level subhalos located within its truncation radius $r_t^{(n-1)}$ are retained as bound members of that branch, while those at $R>r_t$ are classified as stripped.
 Because prompt cusps are associated with the internal substructure, this distinction matters when translating the hierarchical census of subhalos into a census of {\em surviving} cusps.